 I personally prefer them over walking lunges because they allow you to stay in place.
 This can be especially beneficial if you're in a crowded gym and don't have much extra space on your hands.

-Muscles Worked With Reverse Lunges
+What Muscles Do Reverse Lunges Work?

-Which muscles do reverse lunges work?
+You may be wondering, which muscles do reverse lunges work?
 Quite a few!
 In fact, you'll target most of the muscles in your legs.

 Let's start with the muscle that sits on the front of your legs and get a lot of work in this exercise...